telerik/ajax-docs/controls/socialshare/appearance-and-styling/use-custom-icons-for-styled-buttons.md

 ---
 title: Use Custom Icons for Styled Buttons
-page_title: Use Custom Icons for Styled Buttons | RadSocialShare for ASP.NET AJAX Documentation
+page_title: Use Custom Icons for Styled Buttons - RadSocialShare
-description: Use Custom Icons for Styled Buttons
+description: Check our Web Forms article about Use Custom Icons for Styled Buttons.
 slug: socialshare/appearance-and-styling/use-custom-icons-for-styled-buttons
 tags: use,custom,icons,for,styled,buttons
 published: True